On this page:

 Q: What are the SMR tools?

 A: The SMR tools are parts of EDAP Tools which allow you to create, modify and utilize Smart Magnet Rigs.
 The SMR commands all have (SMR) at the end of their name in your Commands menu.
-Smart Magnet Rig panel, KineFlex and Convert To Keyframe Advanced are also SMR tools.
+Smart Magnet Rig panel, SMR Helpers panel, KineFlex, the FreeStyle Rigging Tool and Convert To Keyframe Advanced are also SMR tools.

 Q: What are the benefits of Smart Magnet Rigs over the other available rigging systems in Flash / Animate – Bones and Layer parenting?

 A: Smart Magnet Rigs integrate seamlessly and fit in with all Classic Tween-based workflows and good practices.
-SM Rigs assist posing and provide unparalleled flexibility of forward and inverse chain selections, soft and hard rotations, quick clean up and magnetic joints.
-None of these features imposes any rigidity or requires any special changes in the established for decades good practices.
+SM Rigs assist posing and provide unparalleled flexibility, Forward and Inverse Kinematics, pinned Effectors, soft and hard rotations, quick clean up and magnetic joints.
+None of these features imposes any rigidity or requires any special changes in the established over the decades good practices.
 There are only two requirements: Symbols have to be properly registered at joints and should contain Magnet Targets.